The Effects of Alcohol on Your Driving Skills: Minimizing Driving RisksUpdated Nov. 21, 2020

 When a driver experiences depth perception impairment as a result of alcohol consumption, the greatest danger comes from the fact that objects usually appear further away than they truly are.
 This can lead you to misjudge braking distances and run into the back of other road users.

 It is very common for intoxicated motorists to drive at unsafe speeds without realizing it.
 Alcohol will make you less aware of your speed relative to other drivers and unable to judge the actual speed at which you are traveling.
 Furthermore, memory disturbances will mean you are less likely to check the speedometer regularly while driving.
 While under the influence of alcohol, you could end-up traveling twice as fast as you think you are and be completely incapable of stopping when you need to.
 If you cannot match the speed of other road users, it is also likely that you will unknowingly disrupt the flow of traffic and pose a hazard to other drivers.

-- Simple reaction time is time is takes you to respond to an immediate situation.
-These reactions are reflexive and not proceeded by conscious consideration.
-For instance, flinching at the sound of gunshot or withdrawing your hand from boiling water are both simple reactions.
+- Simple reaction time is the time it takes you to respond to an immediate situation.
+These reactions are reflexive and not preceded by conscious consideration.
+For instance, flinching at the sound of a gunshot or withdrawing your hand from boiling water are both simple reactions.

 - Complex reaction time describes the time it takes you to consider a situation and choose from several possible responses.
 An example of this would be when a pedestrian steps out in front of your vehicle unexpectedly; you will have a moment or two to decide whether to brake, swerve or take some other action to avoid a collision.